Okeanos/dotfiles-windows/README.md

 `C:\Program Files\Eclipse Adoptium\jdk-17.0.1.12-hotspot` becomes `C:\Program Files\Eclipse Adoptium\jdk-17-hotspot`

-This has to be done manually.
+This has to be done manually; see [adoptium/installer#422](https://github.com/adoptium/installer/issues/422) for details.

 ## Modifying the `$PATH`